Most people who apply for insurance are aware that they are required to fill out the basic application, as well as a medical exam.

-When applying for life insurance, most people are aware that it is required for an applicant to fill out the basic application for coverage, as well as to take a medical examination.
-But when you have certain types of health issues such as prostate cancer – or even if you have a family history of prostate cancer – there is information that the underwriters will need to look more closely at in order to make their determination.
+But when you are plagued with conditions such as prostate cancer – or even if you have a family history of prostate cancer – there are specifics your company will have to look more closely at in order to make their determination.

 How Prostate Specific Antigen (PSA) Ranges Can Affect Your Life Insurance Application

-When you have prostate cancer – or even if you have a family history of prostate cancer – and you are applying for life insurance coverage, the life insurance company (or companies) that you are applying with will want to know your PSA ranges.
+When you have prostate cancer – or even if there is a family history of prostate cancer – and you are seeking coverage, the life insurance company (or companies) that you are applying with will want to know your PSA ranges.

 A PSA test can measure the level of prostate-specific antigen in a man’s blood.
 In order to do so, a blood test needs to be taken, and a sample will then be sent to a lab for analysis.
 The results are then reported as “nanograms” of PSA per milliliter, or ng/mL, or blood.